harpin-ai/toolkit-examples/docker/README.md

    docker exec -it harpin-ai-toolkit-master-1 harpin-shell
    ```

    Here is an example of adding a new input source.
 The location of sources is relative to the directory where the Docker compose file is located.
-To use a different directory, an HARPIN_DATA environment variable can be set with absolution location of the parent directory prior to starting the Harpin Toolkit containers.
+To use a different directory, a HARPIN_DATA environment variable can be set to the absolute path of your data's parent directory prior to starting the containers.

    ```
      _                      _            _    ___